Archanciel/cryptopricer/README.md

 ### Typical usage sequence diagram
 Here, a simple request returning an historical day price is performed.

-The request is 'btc usd 12/05 all'
+The request is 'btc usd 12/05 binance'
 ![](screenshots/sqCryptoPricerShortSig.png)